 If it’s a party you’re after, we offer bookings for children’s birthday parties across weekends throughout the year, which can be booked online.

-We only have limited seating in the Café for food purchased from the cafe ONLY and it is not suitable for large groups.
+We only have limited seating in the Café for food purchased from the cafe ONLY (no picnics please) and it is not suitable for large groups.
 If in doubt, please get in touch with our Visitor Services Manager on the below details.
 We have a classroom that can be hired, subject to availability.

 For information on how to get to us and directions please read How to Find Us.
 If you have any questions regarding visiting the farm, don’t hesitate to get in touch, either by ringing our main number (020 8543 5300) or via email.

 Please be aware that if you’re planning on bringing a group to the farm and passing through the grounds of Morden Hall Park, you may need to book in advance with their education team!
 You can find more information about educational visits to Morden Hall Park on their website.